-And as digital out-of-home (DOOH) advertising, (or network digital advertising, or digital signage) begins to grow, so do the many software options available to users.
+As digital out-of-home (DOOH) advertising, (or network digital advertising, or digital signage) has grown, so have the software options available to users.

 Let’s take a deep dive into what attributes and levels of performance you should be looking for in digital signage software so you can make an educated decision when it comes time to buy.